 To prepare pumpkin seeds for roasting:

-1. If you’re using the pumpkin to carve a jack-o-lantern, carefully cut a round “lid” around the stem at the top of the pumpkin.
+1. If you’re using seed pumpkins to carve a jack o’ lantern, carefully cut a round “lid” around the stem at the top of the pumpkin.
 (If you’re not using the pumpkin for a jack-o-lantern, just cut the pumpkin in half.)
 Using a large spoon or your hands, scoop out the inside of the pumpkin (“guts” and seeds) into a large bowl.

 (Save the pumpkin to make a jack-o-lantern if it’s close to Halloween or discard/compost the pumpkin if you’re not going to use it for anything else.)

-2. Once the “guts” are in the bowl, separate the seeds from the guts the best you can.
-Place the seeds into a colander and discard the guts (or compost them).
+2. Once the “guts” (insides of a pumpkin) are in the bowl, separate the seeds from the guts the best you can.
+Place the seeds into a colander and discard the guts (or composting pumpkin guts recipe is a great way to use them, too).

-4. Spoon the seeds onto a paper towel in a single layer.
+4. To Dry Seeds: Spoon the clean pumpkin seeds onto a paper towels or parchment paper in a single layer on a cookie sheet / baking sheet.
 Pat with another paper towel to dry.
 Let seeds dry overnight.

-5. Roast the seeds according to the recipe(s) below.
+5. Roast the whole seed s according to the toasted pumpkin seeds seasoning recipes to make crispy seeds below.

 HALLOWEEN FALL FUN: FRIENDLY MONSTERS ACTIVITY PACK